Top 5 Most Common Climbing Injuries

 · Swelling: Mild swelling around the elbow joint.

 You should see a physiotherapist if you elbow pain is persisting for long than 2 weeks.
 If these injuries are addressed early, they can often be settled down quickly before they become persistent and difficult to manage.
-Any elbow pain that occurs with an acute mechanism should be seen ASAP to check for a potential tendon tear.
+Acute elbow pain may warrant timely assessment by a physiotherapist to check for possible tendon involvement.

 Final Thoughts

 Rock climbing can unfortunately lead to a range of injuries that can significantly impact on our ability to climb hard.
 As a physiotherapist and boulderer, my advice is to prioritize injury prevention through proper training, technique, and self-care.
 Should an injury occur, early intervention and a structured rehabilitation program are crucial for a swift and effective recovery.
-I rarely advocate for complete rest from climbing and instead opt for climbing modification to maintain strength and mental wellbeing.
-Climbers commonly wait too long to see a physiotherapist out of fear of being told to rest.
+Many climbers can often continue climbing with modifications under professional guidance, helping to maintain strength and wellbeing.
+Early assessment by a physiotherapist can help determine appropriate strategies for your situation.